sethitow/bike-serial-number/README.md

 Unit tests are written for the core logic that parses serial numbers.

+Serial codes vary between 12 and 13 characters.
+The application parses the first 7 characters of the code, then assumes the remaining digits are the unique serial number.

 ### Frontend
 The frontend is a React app using the Material-UI component library.
 It talks to the backend using the Apollo GraphQL client.

+Serial codes vary between 12 and 13 characters.
+The application pads all unique serial numbers to 6 digits.

 In production, the frontend is served by a stateless Nginx container.